 2 miles round-trip, 100 ft elevation gain

-This is another pretty easy, quick hike with an awesome payoff.
-Though the lake is more of a meadow in the summer, the Tenaya Creek fills up a bit more in the winter and can even freeze over to create a beautiful mirror.
-It was so solid we could even walk on it when I was there!
+This is another easy, quick hike with a beautiful payoff.
+Though the lake is more of a meadow in the summer, the Tenaya Creek fills up more in the winter and can even freeze over to create a beautiful mirror.
+It was so solid, we could even walk on it when I was there!

 Getting There: Take the shuttle bus to stop number 17.

 3 miles to Vernal Fall, 7 miles to Nevada Fall.
 1000-1900 ft elevation gain

 The Mist Trail is a popular hike during the summer, so it can be nice to hike it in the winter and have more of it to yourself.
 The trail usually remains open, but be careful of ice on the steps near the waterfall.
 Hike either to the base of Vernal Fall, or power all the way up to Nevada Fall for one of my favorite spots in all of Yosemite.

 Getting there: Take the shuttle to Half Dome Village and walk over from there.

 This hike is high on my list to try out considering that it gives you a chance to walk along Glacier Point Road and spend the night at the Glacier Point Ski Hut directly looking at Half Dome.
 This is an experience you can only have in the winter, and it can be done either with snowshoes or Nordic skis.
 For experienced skiers, it may be possible to do the whole 20 miles in one day.
 For the rest of us, it’s an overnight hike.

 Getting there: Self-drive to the start of the trail (chains are most likely required), or, a shuttle leaves twice in the morning from the valley to the Yosemite Ski and Snowboard Area, formerly Badger Pass.